hao-xu-97/Human-Motion-Synthesis/README.md

 2. Add DedicatedCapture GameObjects from the "RockVR/Video/Prefabs" folder to the scene in desired locations.
 3. Attach the AudioCapture script in "RockVR/Video/Scripts" folder to the main camera.
 4. Create an empty GameObject named "VideoCaptureCtrl" and attach the VideoCaptureCtrl script in "RockVR/Video/Scripts" to it.
 Also attach the Automation.cs script from "Scripts" to it as well.
+5. Add the first DedicatedCapture GameObject as well as the AudioCapture to the the VideoCaptureCtrl script.
-5. If there is no "Directional light" GameObject, create one.
+6. If there is no "Directional light" GameObject, create one.
+7. Add the created scene to build settings.
+8. Add a check box in the intro scene for the newly created scene and modify the scene "ProcessParameter" accordingly.

 ### Additional characters
 In the "characters" folder in Assets, there is a list of preprocessed characters I got from the Unity asset store for free. <br />